OB-Ryan/ESP32-Wireless-RGB-Strip-Control/README.md

-## **Code:**
+## **Code**
 I used the Arduino IDE to write and compile/upload code to my ESP32 for this project.
 This requires some setup in the Arduino IDE, if you have not used the Arduino IDE with an ESP32 before, you will need Arduino Core for the ESP32 installed.
 Follow this [installation guide](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) from Espressif.
+For this project to work correctly, you will need to update the `ssid` and `password` variables to match that of your own network in [RGB_Web_Server.ino](RGB_Web_Server.ino).

 For PWM control over the RGB LED strip, we will be using the ledc library.
 This is included in Arduino Core, and the documentation for it can be found [here](https://docs.espressif.com/projects/arduino-esp32/en/latest/api/ledc.html#arduino-esp32-ledc-api).
 An example of strictly PWM control can be found in the repo at [Working Examples/RGB_PWM](Working%20Examples/RGB_PWM.ino).